 3 – Wagon Rides

 Enjoy an old-fashioned, horse-drawn wagon ride on a scenic tour through the resort and campground.
-These tours are available on a first-come, first-served basis.
+These tours are available on a first-come, first served basis.
 Wagon rides depart daily at 6:00 p.m. and 8:30 p.m. from the front of Pioneer Hall.
-These 25-minute wagon rides are $8 for guests ages 10 and up, and $5 for guests 3-9.
+These 25-minute wagon rides are $12 for guests ages 10 and up and $8 for guests 3-9.

 2 – Carriage Rides

 For a more personal experience, guests can also take in the beautiful Fort Wilderness Resort through horse-drawn carriage rides.
 Carriages fit up to 4 adults (or 2 adults and 3 small children).
 Rides depart from the main entrance of Crockett’s Tavern near Pioneer Hall.
-Each carriage ride costs $45 and last 25 minutes.
+Each carriage ride costs $55 and the rides last about 25 minutes.
 Reservations are recommended and can be made up to 180 days in advance by calling (407) WDW-PLAY.

 1 – Holiday Sleigh Rides

 Although there won’t be snow, you’ll go over the river and through the woods on this magical holiday sleigh ride.
-The sleighs are decorated with lights and garlands and are available during the month of December.
+The sleighs are decorated with lights and garlands and are available during December.
 Holiday Sleigh Rides depart from the main entrance of Crockett’s Tavern near Pioneer Hall.
 Rides can fit up to 4 adults (or 2 adults and 3 small children).
-Each carriage ride costs $79 and last 25 minutes.
+Each carriage ride costs $84 and the rides last about 25 minutes.
 Reservations are recommended and can be made up to 180 days in advance by calling (407) WDW-PLAY.

-All of these options provide a great opportunity for a slower paced, relaxed experience that 99.9% of visitors to Disney World don’t even know are available.
-For a break from the overwhelming hustle of the parks they provide a nice chance to slow down and enjoy nature.
+All of these options provide an excellent opportunity for a slower paced, relaxed experience that 99.9% of visitors to Disney World don’t even know are available.
+For a break from the overwhelming hustle of the parks, they provide a chance to slow down and enjoy nature.
 All of these experiences are open to all guests.
 You do not need to be staying at Ft.
 Wilderness.